 Collection of trade in goods data

-The Customs Authorities transmit to ELSTAT, on a monthly basis, an electronic file with all imports and exports on a record level, on the basis of the custom declarations lodged with them, pursuant to Article 2 of Regulation 92/2010.
+The Greek Customs Authorities transmit to ELSTAT, on a monthly basis, an electronic file with all imports and exports data on a raw level, on the basis of the custom declarations lodged with them, pursuant to Article 5 of Regulation (EU) 2019/2152.

 For specific goods and movements additional, mainly, administrative data sources are used.